jkazan/ess-css-extra/jenkins/manual.md

+## jenkins

+This folder contains the file used by Jenkins to run the various pipelines.

+css-pipeline is the jenkinsfile that builds and tests the CS-Studio -community, ess -development and -production

+css-devenv-integration-pipeline is the jenkinsfile that creates a virtual machine and launches the lates cs-studio production version.
+It needs the testcs.json file to specify how the virtual machine should be created.
+The folder scripts contains the scripts that will be ran on the virtual machine specified by testcs.json.

-## Step by step creating a pipeline
+### Step by step creation of a pipeline

-1. Have Jenkins 2.x with pipeline and version control plugins installed
+1. Have Jenkins 2.x with pipeline and version control plugins installed.
-2. Press “New Item” [top left]
+2. Press “New Item” [top left].
-3. Choose name and the item type “Pipeline”
+3. Choose name and the item type “Pipeline”.
-4. In the menu furthest down called “pipeline” change the definition to “Pipeline script from SCM”
+4. In the menu furthest down called “pipeline” change the definition to “Pipeline script from SCM”.
-5. Paste the url to the repo containing the Jenkinsfile and the path to it from within the repo
+5. Paste the url to the repo containing the Jenkinsfile and the path to it from within the repo (this repo).

----

-## Config for the pipeline
+### Config for the pipelines

 For reusability, the script is reliant on parameters from the user.
 These parameters are to be inputted through configuring jenkins and require the plug in "environment injector".
-The option **"Prepare an environment** for the run" then gets available for the user.
-Variables can then be defined in the textfield "Properties **Content"**.
+The option **Prepare an environment for the run** then gets available for the user.
+Variables can then be defined in the textfield **Properties Content**.

+The css-devenv-integration-pipeline is intended to be ran after the production version has been built by css-pipeline.
+In order to make a pipeline start after another you need to make the second pipeline listen to the previous job as nan upstream.
+Do this by adding the configuration property "Build after other projects are built" under "Build Triggers", there you can set any type of project as upstream.

-## Default environments
+### Default environments used at ESS

-### CSS-CE
+#### CS-Studio Community Edition

 ```
 csstudioRepo=https://github.com/ControlSystemStudio